sachinmehta07/SachinMehta_ORMandSpringMVCAssignmentSolution/README.md

 Customer Relationship Management web application,

-developing CRUD(Create Read Update Delete) functionality.
+Developing CRUD(Create Read Update Delete) functionality in Customer Relationship Management web application Using

+-MVC
+-Spring
+-ORM
+-Hibernate
+-DB MySql

 → The main page will display all the customers present in the database.
 → Customers will have following attributes

 a) First Name
 b) Last Name